Jumpstart your career in business with a premier online bachelor’s in business management.

-Jessup’s online B.S. in business management requires a total of 128 credit hours, including 68-70 focused on business.
+Jessup’s online B.S. in business management requires a total of 128 credit hours, including 38 credits in the business major and 12 credits of management electives.
 As a student, you’ll learn topics including business statistics, financial accounting and marketing.

 Central to each student’s course of study are the Foundational Studies, a core of classes that position students as leaders in their world.
 Jessup seeks to develop the whole person by developing skills in communication, quantitative reasoning, and critical thinking and by exposing students to a broad cross‐section of knowledge in the sciences, social sciences, and humanities.

 The following courses are part of the requirement for this major and are recommended to fulfill general education requirements or must be taken as part of a student’s major elective choices.

 Course Number Course Title Credits BUS 241 Microeconomics 3 BUS 290 Business Statistics 3 BUS 302 Organizational Communication 3